Truth Be Told (Person of Interest): Present day

 After catching a criminal, Reese meets with Dr. Iris Campbell (Wrenn Schmidt) and her parents in a pirate-themed restaurant, where it seems everything ends well.
 Back at the station, he is briefed by Finch (Michael Emerson) on their newest number: Alex Duncan (Stephen Plunkett), who works at a firm called Anderson Rake Consulting.

 Reese infiltrates ARC but due to Duncan's security position, is unable to clone his phone.
 He later sees Duncan breaking into his supervisor's office and steal files.
 Reese follows him in the streets and sees as Duncan is taken by CIA agents, including Beale.
 Reese tries to intervene but Finch tells him not do it or it will blow his cover.
 Reese uses a ski mask to save Duncan but Beale recognizes his eyes and skills, deducing his identity.
 Meanwhile, the Machine sends Root (Amy Acker) to pose as a delivery person and realizes that Samaritan has been using malware to infect the firmware of electronic devices.
 With Finch's help, Root runs the malware on an airgapped laptop disconnected from any external sources.

 Reese takes Duncan to a hotel, where he says he was looking for information regarding his brother Paul's death in the army.
 Reese discovers that Paul was an agent for The Pentagon working undercover in the army and his real name was Brent Tomlinson, the man he killed.
 Unwilling to reveal his role in the assassination, Reese helps Duncan in finding more information on what his brother investigated.
 He uses Finch to act as a decoy and distract Beale while Reese and Duncan get more files from his office.
 They find that Paul was involved an illegal Pentagon-CIA operation named "Desert Rain" that could've exposed high ranking government officials.
 However, they are captured by Beale and his henchmen.

 Beale reveals Reese's connection to Paul but Reese affirms he questioned and they left as they thought he was innocent.
 To protect his actions, Beale backs up Reese's claim.
 Reese then crashes the car and despite having Beale at gunpoint, he lets him live and parts with Duncan.
 The next day, Reese and Beale run into each other, where Reese says that Duncan was sent away and Beale won't pursue him or Reese will reveal "Desert Rain" to the public.
-Beale accepts, as well as deciding to keep Reese's status unchanged.
+Beale accepts, as well as deciding to keep Reese's status unchanged, admitting that he likes the idea that Reese is still out there.
 Feeling his past will never let go of him, Reese breaks up with Iris as the war with Samaritan will require him to be his past version of himself and he won't be able to have a normal life.
 After Iris leaves, Finch calls him to inform him of another number coming up and Reese heads there.